therevoman/md-in-blogger/README.md

+This repo was forked to update the javascript libraries and embed the custom JS instead of linking to the writers webserver.

+Full attribution goes to cs905s!!

 # Embedding Markdown in a Blogger HTML page.
-This originally was on my blog at https://js-react.blogspot.com/2017/01/using-markdown-in-blogger.html.
+This originally was on the blog at https://js-react.blogspot.com/2017/01/using-markdown-in-blogger.html.

 [Markdown](http://daringfireball.net/projects/markdown/) has become very popular due to its simplicity and its wide adoption in Github and other developer websites.
 So when I was looking at Blogger to start a blog, I wanted the same easy syntax.
 I had expected that Blogger would support Markdown natively.
 Alas it does not.